MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/working-with-audio-in-your-directx-game.md

 keywords: windows 10, uwp, games, audio, directx ms.localizationpriority: medium
 ---

 # Audio for games

 Learn how to develop and incorporate music and sounds into your DirectX game, and how to process the audio signals to create dynamic and positional sounds.

-For audio programming, we recommend using the XAudio2 library in DirectX, and we use it here.
+For audio programming, we recommend using either the [XAudio2](/windows/win32/xaudio2/xaudio2-apis-portal) library in DirectX, or the Windows Runtime [Audio graphs](/windows/uwp/audio-video-camera/audio-graphs) APIs.
+We use XAudio2 here.
 XAudio2 is a low-level audio library that provides a signal processing and mixing foundation for games, and it supports a variety of formats.

 You can also implement simple sounds and music playback with [Microsoft Media Foundation](https://docs.microsoft.com/windows/desktop/medfound/microsoft-media-foundation-sdk).
 Microsoft Media Foundation is designed for the playback of media files and streams, both audio and video, but can also be used in games, and is particularly useful for cinematic scenes or non-interactive components of your game.

 ## Concepts at a glance

 Here are a few audio programming concepts we use in this section.